Sustainability

 Then we started looking at our hidden environmental impact and how we compare with alternatives like stone.

 The scrap we use has two other possible destinations: waste to power or the landfill.
 These are the same as what Slate-ish has.
 So we have zero footprint for raw material.
 The next major carbon emission is transport.
 Slate-ish weighs 1/6th of what stone weighs at most.
-Slate-ish travels roughly 1000 miles by truck to us as scrap on average and anther 1000 miles to its average customer.
+Slate-ish travels roughly 1000 miles by truck to us as scrap on average and aonther 1000 miles to its average customer.
 Stone travels first by truck from quarry to port, then thousands of miles by boat (most stone tile is sourced overseas) then another +1000 miles to the distributor and a few hundred more to the customer.
 At every stage the stone can get broken or damaged much more easily, the boxes are heavy and stone is brittle.
 Slate-ish is almost impossible to damage in shipping.
 By our calculations Slate-ish has a 90% lower carbon footprint than stone.

 We continue to seek out process and sourcing improvements to decrease our impact even further.